 I prefer to cut them about 1/2 inch thick because I like a lot of onion in my onion rings.
 They just melt in your mouth when you make them with Vidalia onions!

 No one should be deprived of these crunchy, sweet onion rings!
-Baking them is an option if you are avoiding fat or just don’t want to dispose of a pan of oil afterwards.
+Baking or air frying them is an option if you are avoiding fat or just don't want to dispose of a pan full of oil afterwards.

 To bake these, preheat the oven to 375 degrees and follow the steps to coating the onion rings.
 Line a baking sheet with aluminum foil or parchment paper and place the onion rings on it.
 Bake for 15 to 20 or until the coating is golden brown and the onions are as tender as you like them.